 One of the benefits of having a Pro-level dust extractor is auto tool activation.
 It allows the extractor to start automatically when it senses power running to the tool you plug into it.
 But there are some limitations that come along with it on a couple of fronts.
-Makita tackles them with a new technology – Makita AWS, or Auto-Start Wireless System.
+Tackling this issue with technology, the Makita AWS, or Auto-Start Wireless System took shape.

 Makita AWS Auto-Start Wireless System

 Cordless Auto Tool Activation